kenzie-se-q4/react-plus-apis-in-a-nutshell/README.md

 Now that you've created an API with Django Rest Framework (DRF), let's put that API to use!

 You all remember [React](https://reactjs.org/). right?
-Well. it's just the tool we need for accessing the data from our API.
+Well, it's just the tool we need for accessing the data from our API.
 In this assessment, we'll create a Single Page Application (SPA) that fetches data from our backend API and displays it on our React frontend.

 #### **Your Task**